expel-io/cloud-resource-counter/README.md

 where `some-profile-name` is the name you would like to use to name this set of credentials.
 You would be prompted for several strings (AWS Access Key ID, AWS Secret Access Key, Default region name, Default output format).

-For help on storing AWS credentials in [Configuration Basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+For help on storing AWS credentials, see [Configuration Basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ### Using cloud-resource-counter